mose/hackpad-cli/README.md

 It uses Hackpad REST API 1.0 https://hackpad.com/fQD2DRz22Wf and was tested with ruby 1.9.3 and 2.1.1.

 Initially this tool was created to overcome the frustration of the md export of pads, because we need to copy them to other places sometimes.
 Proper markdown would be appreciated.
-It does that by transforming the html in markdown with the https://github.com/xijo/reverse_markdown gem.
+It does that by transforming the html in markdown with the https://github.com/xijo/reverse_markdown gem, and applying some extra cleaning over it.

 Offline hackpad reading
 -----------------------